README file from

 GithubBook Search + Covers

 - Live search.
-Results appear while you type, with cover, title, author, year, and blurb.
-No multi-step dialogs that open and close; just type, see, pick.
+Results appear while you type, with cover, title, author, year, and description.
+No multi-step dialogs; just type, see, pick.

-- High resolution covers.
-Up to 800x800 pixels and beyond, instead of the small thumbnails most book plugins settle for.
+- High-resolution covers.
+Go with 800x800 pixels or beyond, instead of the small thumbnails most book plugins settle for.

 - Covers as links or files.
-Reference the cover by URL, or download it into your vault for a fully portable, offline library.
+Reference a cover by URL, or download it into your vault for a fully portable, offline library.

 - Backfill your existing library.
 Give any book note a better cover, including notes you wrote by hand or created with another plugin.